 4. Save your entries.

 Note: If running both Live Chat and Messaging from the same D365 org, you will need two CIFv1 configuration entries.
 One for chat and a new one for messaging.
 However on certain versions of CIFv1 if both are active at the same time the widget will remain blank.
 If this is the case, you will need to deactivate one at any given time.
-Otherwise you can using ordering, apps or roles configuration to determine which agents will see the chat or messaging widget.
+Otherwise, you can use ordering, apps, or roles configuration to determine which agents will see the chat or messaging widget.

 5. Launch the Unified Interface app to see the Messaging widget on the right side.